 - To install Samba file server in Ubuntu Linux, run the terminal by pressing Ctrl+Alt+T keys to open Linux terminal command-line interface.

 - Now type the “sudo apt-get install Samba” to install Samba file server.
 Type the password to start the installation.

 Remember; your Ubuntu machine must be connected to the internet.
 Because this apt-get install command will install software from Ubuntu online software repository.

 2. Share File Between Ubuntu and Windows

 Let’s do how to share a file in Ubuntu through file explorer?
-Open the File and create a folder in Home directory.
+Open the File and create a folder in the Home directory.
 I have created Netdata folder and required to share it.

 - Right-click the Netdata folder and click Local Network Share.
 Select Share this folder.

 To allow modification to files and folder for users, select Allow others to create and delete files in this folder.
 Also, select Guest access (for people without a user account) to access files from Windows without requiring user and password.

 2. Click Add the Permissions automatically to apply the permission to the shared folder.

 If you want to set a password for a shared folder, you shout set a user for Samba file server with “sudo smbpasswd -a Shais” command then type the password twice.

-Now it asks you user and password when someone want to access the shared folders.
-The file sharing from Ubuntu Linux has completed successfully.
+Now it asks your user and password when someone wants to access the shared folders.
+The file-sharing from Ubuntu Linux has completed successfully.
 Let’s test it from Windows 10 client.

 3. Access Shared Folders from Windows 10